colearendt/traefik-plugin-init/README.md

 - Allows specifying GitHub references per plugin (i.e. branch, tag, ref, etc.)

 Please see the [./examples](./examples) directory for illustrations of how to use

+## Shortcomings

+- Tested only against https://github.com .
+Semantics may be different for other git repository providers